plopes20587/sally-test/README.md

-In the assets folder you will find the Adobe XD file and the screenshots (if you don't habe Adobe XD) for your assignment.

-Clone the repo, push your updates and send us the link to your repo.

-Your assignment consists out of two tasks.
-The first one is design oriented while the second one is more development oriented.

-## Part 1: Design / Critique

-Inside the Adobe XD file you will find a window called Observation.
-If you don't have Adobe XD you can open `./assets/Observation.png`.
-This is a UI component called Driver Card.
-We would love to see your 'designing skills'.
-But actually you don't have to design anything.
-Please create a file named `critique.md` in the root folder of your repo and write whatever you think about the Driver Card.
-Tell us what you find good and what you would change.
-Give us an example on how your artistic side works.

-## Part 2: Development Task

 ### Project structure

 We've already prepared everything you need to kickstart your project.
 The main dependencies like `radium` and `material-ui` are already set up. you can start write your code inside the `AppContainer` component which is in the `./src/components/templates/AppContainer/` folder.